andyuk/goodbadagency/README.md

 ##Rules:
 1 remark per agency per user
-1 up voter per agency per user == positive vote FOR agency
+1 up vote per agency per user == positive vote FOR agency
-1 down voter pwer agency per user == negative vote AGAINST agency
+1 down vote per agency per user == negative vote AGAINST agency

 votes are cast, named as the user and can only be deleted by a moderator.